zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 # Setup on another PC

 One big advantage of having a central repository server is the ability to isolate backups from different endpoints.
 To utilize this we need to create a new user for each PC we want to back up from (it is possible to use the same credentials for more than one endpoint, too).
-We need to enter the `kopia-server` container, via Portainer or through the shell of the Synology NAS (`docker exec -it kopia-server sh`). here we add a new user with
+We need to enter the `kopia-server` container, via Portainer or through the shell of the Synology NAS (`docker exec -it kopia-server sh`).
+Here we add a new user with

   ```shell
   kopia server user add user@host
   ```

-"user" and "host" should be changed, but "user" without "@host" is not sufficient.
+"user" and "host" should of course be changed, but "user" without "@host" is not sufficient.
 You also need to provide a password.
 For this guide let's assume the login "user2@remotehost" & password "12345678".

 ## With Docker